SeedDMS/audd/README.md

-# Extension for retrieving data from audd.io
+# Extension for retrieving data from Audd.io

 Audd.io is a commercial service which recognizes songs based on parts of the audio file.
 This extensions extracts a couple of seconds from an mpg3 file stored in SeedDMS, sends it to audd.io and caches and evaluates the result.
 The returned data is used for

-* a document preview
+* a document preview image
 * conversion into plain text and
 * conversion into a preview image

 The conversion into plain text just takes the artist, song title and album into account.
 The preview image is derived from the album cover image provided by spotify

+Each request will include data from Music Brainz, spotify and apple music.
+The data from Music Brainz contains a list of releases which is also shown in the document information section.

 ## API token